Restaurant in Tokyo, Japan

 Beyond Tokyo

 If you are travelling wider in Japan and want to benchmark other high-recognition venues, HAJIME in Osaka, Gion Sasaki in Kyoto, and akordu in Nara are worth knowing.
 For more regional options, Goh in Fukuoka, 1000 in Yokohama, and 6 in Okinawa round out the picture.
 Internationally, patisserie-level technical precision in a different register shows up at Le Bernardin in New York City and in a more casual format at Lazy Bear in San Francisco.
-Also worth your time in Tokyo: Crony for innovative French at a lower price point, and Sézanne if you want French fine dining at the leading of the city's range.
+Also worth your time in Tokyo: Crony for innovative French at a lower price point, Sézanne if you want French fine dining at the top of the city's range.

 FAQ